-In addition to academic excellence, the Yale SOM finance faculty also has years of applied experience in the industry.
-The curriculum will leverage this expertise, along with the experiences of professional asset managers, to cover the breadth of the investment field, including quantitative investment models, traditional approaches, and alternative investing.
+In addition to academic excellence, the Yale SOM finance faculty also has years of applied experience in the investment industry.
+The curriculum will leverage this expertise, along with the experiences of professional asset managers, to cover the breadth of the investment field, including traditional investment models, alternative investing, and quantitative approaches.

 The new degree program is being developed in close collaboration with the Yale Investments Office, a pathbreaking team of investors who pioneered the “Yale Model” and have outpaced all other major endowments over the last 30 years.